 So if you are like me and want to share your blessings so that others might be blessed, what can you do to prevent being scammed at times like these?
 Here is a list of a few ways to make sure your donation is doing what you intended it to do.

 I personally prefer giving to the American Red Cross.
 Unfortunately, right now the Red Cross seems to be getting a pretty bad rap.
-As a CERTIFIED FINANCIAL PLANNER™ in Knoxville, TN, I saw the good the Red Cross could do when the wildfires broke out in the Smoky Mountains.
+As a CERTIFIED FINANCIAL PLANNER™, I saw the good the Red Cross could do when the wildfires broke out in the Smoky Mountains of East Tennessee.
 I also saw the backlash from anything anyone thought was a misstep firsthand.

-Once such instance was a rant on Facebook about donated waters.
-Someone dropped them off only to find the waters were transported across the state to an area not affected by that particular tragedy at all.
-The problem is, this individual that took to ranting likely has no idea about the logistics of dealing with trauma or disaster.
-Yet they claimed to know the need better than those that are pretty much knee deep in every calamity American’s face.
+Once such instance was a rant on Facebook about donated water.
+Someone transported the bottles across the state and dropped them off in an area not directly affected by that particular tragedy at all.
+The problem is, the individual that was ranting likely had no idea about the logistics of dealing with trauma or disaster.
+Yet they claimed to know the need better than those that are pretty much knee-deep in every calamity American’s face.
 Just because you think you know how things should be handled, doesn’t mean you really know how things should be handled.

 For me, there is no other organization better equipped to respond in times of need instantly.
 They have the manpower readily accessible to handle tragedies.
 Ahead of Hurricane Irma, the Red Cross prepared to so they were ready to respond instantly.
 So think about that.
 They had beds for them to sleep, food ready to serve, water for drinking and bathing purposes ready to go—and all before Irma ever made landfall.
 They even set up in various areas since no one could predict the exact path of the deadly storm.
 Not only were they ready well ahead of time, but once the storm hit the American Red Cross mobilized to get medicine, food, and water to the areas that needed it most.